Germany: Will a right-wing shift hit businesses and jobs? – DW – 08/27/2024

 The elephant in the room is the rise of right-wing parties, especially the Alternative for Germany (AfD).
 In European Parliament elections in June the far-right populist party came in second in Germany, ahead of all three of the governing coalition parties.

-The AfD has found its calling as an anti-immigrant, inward-looking group that would leave the euro and see the European Union broken up.
+The AfD has found its calling as an anti-immigrant, inward-looking group that would leave the euro and has called for the European Union to be broken up.
 Their election posters promise, among other things, free school lunches and reduced nursing care costs.
 As for immigrants the plan is "deportations, deportations, deportations," though it is not exactly clear who is meant, just refugees or anyone newly arrived.
 The party is likely to see gains on election day — some polls suggest as much as 30% of votes.

 Fear around Dresden and beyond